Core TeachingFood as medicine, digestive fire, constitutional balance

 The classical texts date to around 800 BCE.
 The Charaka Samhita, compiled at the University of Taxila, contains over 8,400 verses on internal medicine, diagnosis, and the theory of the three doshas.
 The Sushruta Samhita, from the University of Benares, catalogues 1,120 illnesses and 700 medicinal plants.
 The Ashtanga Hridaya, written by the Buddhist physician Vagbhata in the 6th century CE, synthesised both into what some consider Ayurveda's greatest classic.

 These are not ancient curiosities.
-They are still used in Ayurvedic medical training today.
-The clinical observations they contain — about digestion, about seasonal eating, about food combinations — have been tested for three thousand years.
-Modern microbiome research is now confirming what these texts described: that constitution affects gut bacteria, that what you eat shapes how you think, that the timing of meals matters as much as their content.
+These classical texts teach practitioners today.
+The clinical observations they contain : about digestion, about circadian eating rhythms, about food combinations and their effects on metabolic function : have been tested for three thousand years on the human body.
+Modern microbiome research is confirming what these texts described: that constitutional type affects gut bacteria composition, that what you eat shapes neurotransmitter production and how the brain functions, that the timing of meals matters as much as their content for metabolic health.

 The core concepts